 - Progress towards higher qualifications

 - Attract adults who would not participate in other forms of learning

 - Reach people who are not normally involved in continuous education or training

-- Promote Education and Culture in Lifelong Learning to raise shared values, especially at the European Year of Culture Heritage.
+- Promote Education and Culture in Lifelong Learning to raise shared values, especially at the European Year of Culture Heritage

 Direct target groups: SMEs, Employers and HR Managers who usually offer training to workers in Elementary Occupations.
-This target group will receive training on how to provide digital skills to low-qualified adults working on EOs (according to ISCO division).
+This target group will receive training on how to provide digital skills to low-qualified adults working on EOs (according to ESCO division).

 Indirect target groups: Employees with low levels of digital knowledge and skills, Stakeholders in the field of Employment and VET / Organisations related to the Elementary Occupation sectors.

 - Introduces an innovative learning path i.e. Digital Classroom Labs and an Online Environment for employers and HR managers; providing them with tools to train their workers in Elementary Occupations (EO) in digital literacy.

 - Suggests the use of a toolkit as a method to help workers in Elementary Occupations increase their professional and personal development.

 - Aims to contribute to the shaping of potential trainers seeking for new opportunities in Elementary Occupations, helping them to become providers of training in digital literacy, to workers who would not acquire these new skills differently.